Exceen/Followings/README.md

 Followings
 ==========

-You can see who (un)followed you and your friends on Twitter as well who you or your friends (un)followed with this script.
+Followings makes it possible to see who (un)followed you and your friends on Twitter as well who you and your friends (un)followed with this script.

 usage: followings.py [-h] [-d] [username]